 Leg pain is often caused by a trapped sciatic nerve from a bulging disc (also called slipped disc, prolapsed disc and herniated disc in varying degrees of severity).
 The lowest discs in the spine are the most vulnerable as they are carrying the most weight and there is a narrowing of one of the important spinal ligaments here.
 Also the transition between the highly mobile lumbar spine and the immobile pelvis puts more mechanical stress at this level.

-In leg pain problems the worst thing to have is numbness and weakness, not pain.
+In sciatica problems the worst thing to have is numbness and weakness, not pain.
 If nerves, like the sciatic nerve, that come out of the spine get trapped the first thing to happen is pain as the nerve itself gets inflamed.
 If the compression on the nerve continues then you get tingling, pins and needles and eventually numbness and paralysed muscles in the leg.
 Interestingly you may not even have a sore back.
 If the compression is not relieved urgently, this can cause permanent problems.
 Often, however, leg pain, sciatic nerve irritation and disc bulges are misdiagnosed.

 In a study a while ago it was found that 40% of normal, middle aged adults had a disc bulge on MRI scans and yet were not suffering from any adverse symptoms.
 So presumably many people who go to the GP with low back pain and sciatica due to say a lumbar joint problem, will have an MRI which shows a bulging disc completely un-related to their pain.
 This may account for the high failure rate of lumbar spine surgery to remove the offending disc bulge.
 The patient wakes up and the lumbar spine joint problem is still there.